apereo/phpCAS/README.md

 phpCAS is an authentication library that allows PHP applications to easily authenticate users via a Central Authentication Service (CAS) server.

-As of June 2024 this library is not actively maintained and looking for active developers/maintainers.
-Please contact the CAS project management team if you are interested: https://apereo.github.io/cas/developer/Project-Commitee.html
+As of June 2024 this library is not actively maintained and looking for active developers & maintainers.
+Please contact the CAS project management team if you are interested: https://apereo.github.io/cas/developer/Project-Commitee.html or through the public mailing lists: https://apereo.github.io/cas/Mailing-Lists.html

 Please see the wiki website for more information: